riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

         However my impression is that most pageviews come from search engine results pages, and that wikilinks are not used very much.
+        See for instance the pageviews on redirects to [Red][red_redirects] and [Black][black_redirects] (though one complication here is that redirects might not be static, though in this case I wouldn't expect the redirects to be changing much).
         Likewise there are some effects that should push pageviews *less* toward redirects.
         For instance, presumably Google and other search engines have gotten